day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

 trace data, we could use the REPL to reach into the data structures whch store trace and access anythink we wanted.

 Let's flesh this concept out a bit.
-Imagine that `re-frame-10x` supplied an API function called, say, `get-trace` in a namespace called, say, `tenX`, then you could evaluate the following at the REPL:
+Imagine that `re-frame-10x` supplied an API function called, say, `get-traced-result` in a namespace called, say, `day8.re-frame-10x`, then you could evaluate the following at the REPL:

 ```
-(tenX/get-trace [:some :identifing :path :to :the :trace :you :want 1234])
+(day8.re-frame-10x/traced-result 80 4)
 ```

 and this call would return the trace data you wanted.

-Of course, previously you would have `required` this `tenX` namespace so you had access to the API.
+In most REPLs, you would have previously `required` the `day8.re-frame-10x` namespace.

-WARNING: there's no `get-trace` or `tenX` - they are just our teaching aid to explain the concept, so don't try to type them in at a REPL.

 ### The Method

-To facilitate REPL use, `re-frame-10x` writes (ClojureScript) code into the clipboard.
+To facilitate REPL exploration, `re-frame-10x` writes (ClojureScript) code into the clipboard.
 You then paste this code into your REPL to obtain access to trace data.

-So, initially, you click on the **repl requires** hyperlink, and `re-frame-10x` will put into the clipboard the `require` code needed to access the `re-frame-10x` API.
+Initially, you click on the **repl requires** hyperlink, and `re-frame-10x` will put into the clipboard the `require` code needed to access the `re-frame-10x` API.
 You then paste this code into your REPL and execute it.

-Then, later, in the `re-frame-10x` UI you'll notice a small "repl" button against each piece of trace and, again, if you click it, `re-frame-10x` will put code into the clipboard which uses its own API together with the "path" specific to the trace data you are interested in.
+Then, later, in the `re-frame-10x` UI you'll notice a small "repl" button against each piece of trace you hover over.
+Again if you click it, `re-frame-10x` will put code into the clipboard which uses its own API together with the "path" specific to the trace data you are interested in.

 When you paste this code into the REPL, you are able to access to the exact